CakeOfPain/makeme/README.md

 # MAKEME Project

-`makeme` is a build automation tool that uses the README file of an project.
+`makeme` is a build tool that automates the installation and setup process based on the instructions provided in the README file.
+It is designed to simplify the build workflow by executing commands.

 ## makeme